-Oregon is filled with opportunities for speech-language pathologists (SLPs) to practice in clinics, hospitals, rehabilitation centers, home health care, and even independent practices.
-In recent years, SLPs practicing in Oregon have expressed concern about the shortage of qualified SLPs working in Oregon’s school system, especially in rural school districts throughout the state.
-Because of this shortage, many children with communication handicaps are diagnosed late or not at all, and never receive the structured help that they need.
+Oregon is abundant with exciting career opportunities for speech-language pathologists (SLPs) in private clinics, hospitals, rehabilitation centers, and beyond.
+In recent years, school-based SLPs have garnered particular attention due to the shortage of these qualified professionals, largely in rural school districts throughout the state.
+Because of this shortage, many children with communication and language disorders are diagnosed late or not at all and never receive the structured help that they need.

 - Emerson College - Master's in Speech-Language Pathology online - Prepare to become an SLP in as few as 20 months.
 No GRE required.
 Scholarships available.